 The Drive for BYOD Workplaces

-Globally, workers are confident of the job market.
+Globally, workers are confident in the job market.
 In December 2017, more U.S. workers quit their jobs than at any time in the past 16 years.
 The Bureau of Labor Statistics reported 3.259 million workers voluntarily quit their jobs.
 The last time that many workers quit was in January 2001, during the dot-com bubble.

 Companies that develop a digital workplace “are increasing their organization’s overall performance—and competitive differentiation,” according to a Forbes Insight survey of 2,000+ CIOs and frontline employees.